cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 - `.envrc`

-Upon entering a directory that contains an `.envrc` file, the `direnv` tool installed in the KDK container will automatically source the `.envrc` file.
+Upon entering a directory that contains an `.envrc` file, the `direnv` tool installed in the KDK container will automatically source the `./.envrc` file if it is present.

 For example, in the framework-deploy pattern, `direnv` tunes your shell's environment variables for each cluster directory into which you change (`cd`).